 We want lots of winners but to preserve the integrity of the program, all entries must comply with the same rules.

 · Only NARI members belonging to NARI of Greater Sacramento and who are in good standing (dues are current) are eligible to participate.

-· Projects submitted for award consideration must have been completed between July 1, 2016 and January 31, 2018
+· Projects submitted for award consideration must have been completed between December 1, 2019 through November 30, 2021.

-· Project Forms: Entry Forms and Photographer Release Forms (attached and available online) must be submitted for each entry.
+· Project Forms: Entry Forms and Photographer Release Forms must be submitted for each entry.
 These are not a part of the submitted Project Presentation and will only be viewed by the Awards Committee.

 · Project Entry: Your presentation will include text and your photos in a PDF format for a maximum of 30 pages.
 This is what will be viewed by the judges.
 Therefore, please do not include the names of any project participants, (such as your company, or any company name, or the homeowner’s name) in the actual presentation.
 To do so will result in the project being disqualified from the competition